ieee-wpi/pcb/code/README.md

-## Starter Code
+## Code Examples
-This folder contains the starter code for the Track 1 board.
+This folder contains several code examples for the Track 1 board.

 ### Instructions
 In order to program your board, you'll have to first flash a bootloader to your board (this will be done in class for you).
 Then, you can connect a USB cable to your board, compile, and upload one of the `.ino` files in this folder using the Arduino IDE.
 You can change and reupload the Arduino code at any time after the bootloader is flashed!